Uniqueness of the measure of maximal entropy for the squarefree flow: Introduction

-While (ergodic) measures of maximal entropy always exist for subshifts (this is not the case for all topological dynamical systems), the number of such measures may be arbitrarily large, even infinite (see \cite{Hay} for examples).
+While (ergodic) measures of maximal entropy always exist for irreducible subshifts (this is not the case for all topological dynamical systems), the number of such measures may be arbitrarily large, even infinite (see \cite{Hay} for examples).
 In keeping with the general principle in ergodic theory that a scarcity of measures is more meaningful than an abundance of them, it is an important problem to determine when there is only one measure of maximal entropy on a given topological dynamical system.
-This uniqueness can be of great practical value.
-For instance, the existence of a unique measure of maximal entropy for the geodesic flow on the modular surface is a key ingredient in the proof of Linnik's theorem on the representations of integers by integral binary quadratic forms \cite{Ei}.

 The aim of this paper is to prove the following. \begin{thm} The squarefree flow $\mathcal{A}$ possesses a unique measure of maximal entropy. \end{thm}

 The essence of our proof is the construction of a Borel measurable map (eq. (\ref{eq: insertion}))